-The goal of the Rail Safety and Inspection Office is to reduce and eliminate dangerous/hazardous conditions for railroad employees and the general public.
+The goal of the Rail Safety and Inspection Office is to reduce and eliminate dangerous/hazardous conditions for railroad employees and the public.
 TDOT inspectors are certified by the FRA and are authorized to issue notices of violations to railroads when necessary.
-The Department’s railroad inspectors are also charged with enforcing Tennessee state laws pertaining to railroads.
+The department’s railroad inspectors are also charged with enforcing Tennessee state laws pertaining to railroads.
 According to state law, railroads are responsible for maintaining at-grade rail-highway crossings in good condition.
 Tennessee law requires railroads to maintain the crossing surfaces where roads and rails intersect at-grade, and overseeing freight and commuter rail.
-TDOT operations transit has been assigned to be the overseer for Rail Fixed Guideway Systems (RFGS).
-For the Federal Transit Administration (FTA), commonly referred to as Rail Transit Agencies (RTA), RFGS include any heavy, light or rapid transit system, inclined plane, trolley, or automated guideway, for the movement of passengers that is not regulated by the Federal Railroad Administration (FRA).

-Report dangerous conditions to TDOT, Multimodal Transportation Resources Division, Office of Rail Safety & Inspection at (615) 253-1054.
+- Report dangerous conditions to TDOT, Freight and Logistics Division, Office of Rail Safety & Inspection (615)253-1054